ericsalesdeandrade/number-logic/README.md

-# Wayflyer Interview Exercise
+# Number Logic and Unit Testing with PyTest
-by Eric Sales De Andrade (4 Dec 2021)
+by Eric Sales De Andrade (9 May 2022)

-This is an exercise to find 3 numbers in a list whose sum totals a pre-defined value (Problem 1).
-See requirements in the file `problem1.txt`.
+This is an exercise to find 3 numbers in a list whose sum totals a pre-defined value.

-The solution is written in Python 3.8.5 and testing done using the `pytest` module.
+The solution is written in Python 3.8.5 and tested using the `pytest` module.
 Below are instructions how to setup your environment in the `How To Run` section.

 ## Repo
 The Repo contains
 1. Python Module `number_logic` containing a script `number_logic.py` with the core logic with clear explanation of each function.
-2. Input files containing data in the `input` folder.
+2. Input files containing data in the `number-logic/number_logic/src/input` folder.
 3. Unit tests (functionality and exception/error handling checks) under the `tests` folder.
-4. The `spec` folder contains the Original Scope of work.

 ## How To Run
 ###---------------------------------------------
-### Step 1 - Prepare the environment
+### Step 1 - Prepare your local environment

 #### Install Python and Virtual Environment
 As a first step you'll need to prepare a Python environment.